davidosxo/commands/commands.md

 > ban - ban a user
 > unban - unban a user
 > kick - kick a user
+> mute - mute a user
+> unmute - unmute a user

 Utility commands:
 > afk  - away from keyboard